ASTM D6537 Shock Testing of Package Performance

 General information stated in the report includes the date, time, location, and specific test engineer.
 On the other hand, specific data may consist of the purpose of the test and the applicable performance specifications.
 More information includes conditioning parameters, the shock or impact test apparatus used, description of the package, and the height drop or record of test input.

 Expert D6537 Shock Package Testing

 Keystone has a full lab of test equipment which permits us to provide short lead times on scheduling.
 We can accommodate flexible and rigid packages of all sizes, including large pallets.
-In addition to instrumented shock testing, Keystone has a full scope of expertise including high impact shock, temperature validation, and cold chain.
+In addition to instrumented shock testing, Keystone has a full scope of expertise including forklift handling, compression, and cold chain.